-In terms of the company's Memorandum of Incorporation, Stephen Connelly, Clifford Amoils and Daisy Naidoo are required to retire by rotation at the forthcoming annual general meeting.
-Ernie Smith is required to retire at the forthcoming annual general meeting as he was appointed since the previous annual general meeting.
+In terms of the company's Memorandum of Incorporation, Mark Thompson, Nyami Mandindi and Graham Dunford are required to retire by rotation at the forthcoming annual general meeting.
+Ernie Smith and Bukelwa Bulo are required to retire at the forthcoming annual general meeting as they were appointed directors since the previous annual general meeting.
 All these directors are available, eligible and recommended for re-election.